drexl93/pf2e-shapeshifting/README.md

 I only started learning javascript over the past few months, and entirely so that I could tinker around with Foundry.
 An experienced developer would likely have a heart-attack seeing my code, for which I apologize.

-I am considering making this into a module, once I figure out how that would work.

 It will be an ongoing project to streamline the code and make it more efficient.
 This is my first complex macro, and it kept getting bigger the more I worked on it, so I apologize for both its size and any unforseen bugs.
 I will do my best to help you work through any problems you find, but please note: **I always recommend backing up your characters regularly, and especially before using macros like these.
 I am not responsible for any loss or alteration of character data.**